Top DTC Performance Creative Agencies in 2026 (Updated June 2026)

 How much do DTC performance creative agencies charge?

 Boutique agencies might start at $5K to $15K per month.
 Larger agencies or those managing significant spend may charge 10 to 20% of monthly spend.
 Some use project-based pricing.
-The key question isn't the cost but the return delivered.
+The question that matters is the return delivered, not the headline cost.

 Should I use the same agency for creative and media buying?